Editorial Advisory Board

 With three decades of experience in journalism and broadcasting, W. Kim Heron’s career has earned him a place in the Michigan Journalism Hall of Fame.
 In addition to working as a reporter for the Detroit Free Press and as editor-in-chief at Detroit’s alternative weekly newspaper, Metro Times, he was the longtime host of a beloved jazz and international music program on WDET-FM Detroit Public Radio.
 Heron is the senior communications officer at The Kresge Foundation, where he provides strategic communications support to the foundation's Detroit Program.

-Joan Kee is a writer and art historian based in Detroit.
+Writer and art historian Joan Kee is based in Detroit.
 Her books include Contemporary Korean Art: Tansaekhwa and the Urgency of Method (University of Minnesota Press, 2014) and Models of Integrity: Art and Law in Post Sixties America (University of California Press, 2019).
 She is currently working on two books; one is an exploration of Asian and Black artistic intersections and another is a short intellectual history of emojis.
 A contributing editor to Artforum and an editor-at-large for the Brooklyn Rail, her work has appeared in Afterimage, Hyperallergic, e-flux, Frieze, and various exhibition catalogues in the U.S., Europe, and Asia.
 Kee was a Kresge Artist Fellow in 2019-2020.